xuchen66/sphinx-emdocs/source/serialem-note-work-with-hex-grid.rst

 This will only include 1/3 of the holes and still make them arranged in hexagon, although different from original all-hole hexagon.
 This is as if the other 2/3 holes are not there.
-It is pity to throw away 2/3 of good holes, but at least we can not collect on this hex grid with larger beam size.
+It is pity to throw away 2/3 of good holes, but at least we can now collect on this hex grid with larger beam size.

-It is then the same workflow to obtain multiple exposure patter:
+It is then the same workflow to obtain multiple exposure pattern:

 - take the 1/3 holes found and save them into navigator
 - from multiple exposure setup dialog, click [ Last Hole Vectors ] or [ Map Hole Vectors ] to obtain base image shift vectors